State and Local Policy Database

 Building Energy Code Compliance and EnforcementList All

 Toledo requires plan reviews and site inspections to verify code compliance.
-We could not find information on the number of full-time employees the city staffs to enforce the energy code.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
 We could not find information regarding upfront support for code compliance.

 Policies Targeting Existing BuildingsList All